 Fig. 2.
-A logical multicast routing tree and a physical beam forming behavior for a multicast session.
+Logical multicast routing tree and a physical beam forming behavior for a multicast session. (a) Network topology, (b) logical routing tree, and (c) beam forming pattern.

-An important concept in designing routing algorithms for wireless networks is the distinction between physical one-hop neighbor and logical one-hop neighbor [15].
+An important concept in designing routing algorithms for wireless networks is the distinction between physical one-hop neighbor and logical one-hop neighbor [14].
 To illustrate these two concepts in the context of multicast routing with directional antennas, we use the example in Fig. 2.
-In Fig. 2(a), we have an ad hoc network and a multicast request is initiated by node s, with multicast destination nodes being 4, 5 and 6.
-Figure 2(b) shows a particular logical multicast routing topology that can support this multicast communication session, where nodes 1 and 3 are used as relay nodes in the multicast tree.
-Figure 2(c)shows the corresponding physical beam-forming behavior at each node of the multicast tree.
-Note that in this example, a single beam from the source node s can possibly cover not only nodes 1 and 3, but also node 2.
-Although node 2 is not a logical one-hop neighbor to node s on the multicast tree, it is a physical one-hop neighbor to node s.
-An important application of physical one-hop neighbors is that should it become necessary to re-configure a new multicast tree, these physical one-hop neighbor nodes can be added (attached) to the logical multicast tree without changing current beam forming at any node.
+In Fig. 2(a), we have an ad hoc network, and a multicast request is initiated by node S, with multicast destination nodes being 4, 5 and 6.
+Fig. 2(b) shows a particular logical multicast routing topology that can support this multicast communication session, where nodes 1 and 3 are used as relay nodes in the multicast tree.
+Fig. 2(c)shows the corresponding physical beam-forming behavior at each node of the multicast tree.
+Note that in this example, a single beam from the source node S can cover not only nodes 1 and 3 but node 2 as well.
+Although node 2 is not a logical onehop neighbor to node S on the multicast tree, it is a physical one-hop neighbor to node S. An important application of physical one-hop neighbors is that, should it become necessary to reconfigure a new multicast tree, these physical one-hop neighbor nodes can be added (attached) to the logical multicast tree without changing the current beam forming at any node.